EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks

 \subsection{Evolutionary components of \proposal}

-In this subsection we introduce the evolutionary components of \proposal.
-It is a steady-state genetic algorithm for the previous mentioned encoding strategies (neuron encoding vs single connection encoding, Fig \ref{fig:examples}): in each iteration two individuals are selected and crossed, producing two offsprings, that could be mutated by a $p_{mut}$ probability.
-The offspring candidates are introduced in the population only if they improve the worse candidates in the population, replacing them.
+In this subsection, we introduce the evolutionary components of \proposal.
+It is a steady-state genetic algorithm, \begin{idea}which means that two new individuals, called offsprings, are created in each generation, \end{idea} for the previous mentioned encoding strategies (neuron encoding vs single connection encoding, Fig \ref{fig:examples}): in each iteration two individuals are selected and crossed, producing two offsprings that could \begin{idea}also\end{idea} be mutated.
+The offspring candidates are introduced in the population only if they improve the worst candidates in the population, replacing them.

 As previously mentioned, in \proposal each chromosome is a binary array and each gene represents a connection between two layers.
 Each generation follows the classical scheme of selection, crossover, mutation and replacement.
 The best solutions found during the evolutionary search are kept in a population of individuals.
 Next, we describe the different components: